nutanix-japan/hycu/index.rst

 Getting Started
 ---------------

-Welcome to the Hycu and Nutanix add-on lab!
+Welcome to the HYCU and Nutanix add-on lab!
 This workbook accompanies an instructor-led session that introduces Nutanix and Hycu software workong together.

-You will explore using Hycu with Nutanix.
+You will explore using HYCU with Nutanix.

 What's New
 ++++++++++